The-African-Research-Collective/jubilant-sniffle/README.md

 ## Description

 This project is aimed at creating a standard evaluation library and scripts for assessing the performance of language models on tasks related to African languages.
-This project builds upon the [lm-evaluation-harness by EleutherAI](https://github.com/EleutherAI/lm-evaluation-harness), extending its capabilities to focus on African language tasks.
-Some of the tasks contained in this leaderboard have already been built into the harness (e.g. IrokoBench Tasks) but we make some slight modifications to some tasks such as
+This project uses the [lm-evaluation-harness by EleutherAI](https://github.com/EleutherAI/lm-evaluation-harness) for evaluation, focusing on African language tasks.
+Some of the tasks contained in this leaderboard have already been built into the harness (e.g. IrokoBench Tasks & Belebele) but we make some slight modifications to some tasks such as

 - Improving the formatting of the prompts because language models have been shown to be sensitive to the formatting of the prompts ([Sclar et al.](https://arxiv.org/pdf/2310.11324)).
 Specifically, we strip the prompt of excess whitespace and whitelines and next-line characters.